OCCat, the Ocean County College Library Catalog

 The OCC Library collects both print and electronic journals/magazines.

-To see if the Library owns an electronic copy of a particular journal, access our Full Text Journal Search.
+To see if the Library owns an electronic copy of a particular journal, access our Full Text Journal Directory (Library home page under Start Your Research Here).
 You can search for electronic journals by title or subject.
 The Full Text Journal Search will let you know which database provides access to your requested journal as well as a listing of available issues.

-To check out a book, simply bring the book and your up-to-date library card (your OCC or Kean@Ocean ID card) to the Circulation Desk, located on the Library's first floor.
-If you are new to our library, you will simply need to register with us.
+To check out a book, simply bring the book and your up-to-date OCC or Kean@Ocean ID card to the Circulation Desk, located on the Library's first floor.
+All OCC students should automatically be in our library databases, and Kean@Ocean students can register with us before checking out.
 ID cards must be updated each semester.

 Please be aware that not every book in the library can be checked out.
-Reference books as well as some government documents and reserve items cannot circulate.
+Reference books as well as some government documents and reserve items do not circulate.

 Your OCC or Kean@Ocean ID card acts as your library card.